miyaichi/dom-workbench/README.md

 ## Contributing

 Contributions are welcome!
+Please follow these steps:
+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
-Please fork the repository and submit a pull request with your changes.
+5. Submit a pull request

 ## Contact